Table of Contents

 Tefnut was worshiped throughout Egypt, but her main cult centers were located in Leontopolis and Hermopolis.
 There was also a part of Denderah, a small Egyptian town, that was named ‘The House of Tefnut’ in honor of the goddess.

-Leontopolis was the ancient city where the cat-headed and lion-headed deities associated with the sun god Ra were all worshipped.
+Leontopolis, the ‘city of lions’, was the ancient city where the cat-headed and lion-headed deities associated with the sun god Ra were all worshipped.
 Here, the people worshiped Tefnut as a lioness with pointed ears to distinguish her from the other goddesses who were also portrayed as lionesses.
-She and her husband Shu were also worshipped as lions in Taremu, Leontopolis.

 Tefnut and Shu, were also worshiped in the form of flamingos as the children of the Lower Egyptian king and were considered to be mythical representations of the moon and sun.
 Whichever way she was worshiped, the Egyptians made sure to perform the rituals exactly as they should and made frequent offerings to the goddess since they didn’t want to risk making her angry.
 If Tefnut was angered, Egypt would surely suffer.